 - Grab a few boxes or trash bags so you may dispose of clutter accordingly and without hesitation.

-- Print out the 30-day challenge and refer to them for guidance as you perform your regular declutter.
+- Print out the 30-day challenge and refer to them for guidance daily.

 - Do each day’s task reasonably quickly, so it doesn’t become a job that you dread.

-- Have some clean dishtowels, paper towels and all-purpose cleaner handy to clean up the area that you declutter.
+- Have some clean dishtowels, paper towels and all-purpose cleaner handy to clean up the area that you have just uncluttered.

 - Put things back in an organized manner.